Muhammad0602/MovieShows/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank everyone who helped me to finish this project, without whom it would be very difficult.
+We would like to thank Microverse community for their great support and also our friend and partners who share their knowledge and experience.
+Love you all!😊❤️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>